Pangkor Treaty of 1874: Background

 Perak was a major tin producer throughout the 19th century, leading Britain, which had already colonised Penang, Malacca and Singapore, to consider Perak of significant importance.
 However, local strife, collectively known as the Larut Wars (1861–1874), between the local Malay elites and frequent clashes between Chinese secret societies disrupted the supply of tin from the mines of Perak.

 In 1871, Sultan Ali of Perak died.
 However, Raja Abdullah, the heir apparent, had not been present at his funeral.
 Raja Bendahara Sultan Ismail was proclaimed Sultan of Perak instead.
-At the same time, two Chinese secret societies, Ghee Hin (led by Chin Ah Yam) and Hai San (led by Chung Keng Quee), fought against each other over control of the tin mines.
+At the same time, two Chinese secret societies, Ghee Hin (led by Chin Ah Yam) and Hai San (led by Chung Keng Quee), fought against each other over control of the tin mines during the Larut Wars.

+The need to restore law and order in Perak gave cause for a new British policy concerning intervention in the affairs of the Malay States.
+In actuality there were two distinctive agreements made.
+The primary agreement was intended to ensure an end to the fighting between Ghee Hin and Hai San and pave the way for peaceful coexistence in future.
+The second, to settle the issue of succession in Perak.

+Tate in The Making of Modern South-East Asia says of these that "the first one, which had been ready for over a week prior to the signing, concerned Larut and provided for a settlement between the Hai San and Ghee Ghin which both sides respected and carried out satisfactorily.
+The second (more recently drafted) agreement concerned the succession dispute around the Perak throne and was unsatisfactory from the very beginning."

-Raja Muda Abdullah later appealed to the British regarding these two problems.
-He turned to Tan Kim Cheng, his friend in Singapore who was a well-known businessman.
-Tan, together with an English merchant in Singapore, drafted a letter to Governor Sir Andrew Clarke which Abdullah signed.
+Abdullah later appealed to the British regarding these two problems.
+He turned to Tan Kim Cheng, a Chinese businessman in Singapore who was also a member of the Ghee Hin secret society and a supporter of the Raja Muda Abdullah of Perak and the Ghee Hin in Larut.
+Tan, together with William Henry Macleod Read, an English merchant in Singapore, drafted a letter to Governor Andrew Clarke which Abdullah signed.
 The letter expressed Abdullah's desire to place Perak under British protection, and "to have a man of sufficient abilities to show (him) a good system of government."
-Chung Keng Quee had already presented a petition on 26 September 1872, signed by himself and 44 other Chinese leaders, seeking British interference following the attack of 12,000 men of Chung Shan by 2,000 men of Sen Ning.
+Chung had already presented a petition on 26 September 1872, signed by himself and 44 other Chinese leaders, seeking British interference following the attack of 12,000 men of Chung Shan by 2,000 men of Sen Ning.
 The British immediately saw this as an opportunity to expand its influence in Southeast Asia and to strengthen its monopoly on tin exports.
 As a result, the Pangkor Treaty of 1874 was signed.